device42/device42-docs/docs/auto-discovery/cloud-auto-discovery/azure-autodiscovery.md

   }
 }
 ```

+#### Tenant Level

+If using the Tenant ID for discovery, you'll create a Single Role at the Tenant level.
+Navigate to **Management Groups > Select your Azure Tenant Group > Access Control (IAM) > Roles > Add > Add Custom Role**.
+Give the custom role a name, and an description, then select **Start from scratch** or 88.

+1. If using the **Start from scratch** option, you will need to manually select each permission needed for this application to access the desired resources.
+The permissions needed are available in Device42 documentation [here](auto-discovery/cloud-auto-discovery/index.mdx).
+Select **Add permissions**, search for and select the desired permission, check the relevant box, and choose **Add**.
+Repeat this for any desired permissions.
+2. If using the **Start from JSON** option, copy and paste the in the JSON data, pulling in the necessary permissions from the list in the Discovery section, and save it as a `.json` file.
+If you are performing tenant level discovery, be sure to change the assignable scope to `/providers/Microsoft.Management/managementGroups/root-management-group-id-goes-here`.
+Then, upload this file on the Basics page when creating the role, and the permissions will be automatically defined.

 After defining the permissions, select **Next** to define the scope this application will have access to.
 This can be done at the subscription level or any nested resource groups; we’ll be using the subscription in this example.
 Select Next to review and/or copy the JSON > Next > Create.